 - Recommended: Pay your taxes at IRS Direct Pay (this also automatically gives you an extension).

-- Download and print Form 4868, fill it out, and get it postmarked before 11:59 PM April 15 (June 15 if you're out of the country).
+- Download and print Form 4868, fill it out, and get it postmarked before 11:59 p.m.
+July 15.
 Payment and mailing instructions are on pages 3 and 4 of your printout.